AndreiB123/adces-pwa-presentation/README.md

 # From 0 to PWA

 ## About
-2 Hours Workshop about PWA + Live demo
+2 Hours Workshop about Rapid Prototyping and PWA + Live demo

 Developed a food order progressive web application, deployed on Firebase.